anujhsawant/H1B-Disclosure-Dataset/README.md

-# H1B-Disclosure-Dataset
+H1B-Disclosure-Dataset

 1) Data Background

-In the Data Mining class, we had the opportunity to analyze data by performing data mining algorithms to a dataset.
-Our dataset is from Office of Foreign Labor Certification (OFLC).
+The dataset is from Office of Foreign Labor Certification (OFLC).
 OFLC is a division of the U.S. Department of Labor.
 The main duty of OFLC is to assist the Secretary of Labor to enforce part of the Immigration and Nationality Act (INA), which requires certain labor conditions exist before employers can hire foreign workers.
 H-1B is a visa category in the United States of America under the INA, section 101(a)(15)(H) which allows U.S. employers to employ foreign workers.
 The first step employer must take to hire a foreign worker is to file the Labor Condition Application.
 In this project, we will analyze the data from the Labor Condition Application.

 1.1) Introduction to H1B Dataset